nixterrimus/objective-c-style-guide/README.md

 ## Documentation and Organization

  * All public method declarations should be documented.
- * Comments should be hard-wrapped at 80 characters.
  * Comments should be parseable by Xcode
  * Document whether object parameters allow `nil` as a value.
  * Use `#pragma mark`s to categorize methods into functional groupings and protocol implementations, following this general structure: